Quantum foundations before WWII

 I am also informed that Anthony Valentini and Guido Bacciagaluppi have recently finished translating the proceedings of the 5th Solvay conference (1927), which is famous for the Bohr-Einstein debates, and produced one of the most well-known photos in physics.
 It should be worth a read when it comes out.
 A short video showing many of the major players at the 1927 Solvay conference is available here.

-Update: A draft of the Valentini & Bacciagaluppi book has just appeared here.Explore posts in the same categories: books, papers, Quantum
+Update: A draft of the Valentini & Bacciagaluppi book has just appeared here.books, papers, Quantum